dd-code-immersives/weather-app/README.md

 (description) --desc

 - add a function that can take a text file of city names and it displays all the temperatures and then the averages of all the above
 (for this to work, you will have to refactor the code)

+some hints:
+1. think about saving all the output in a json file from the request(s) and then doing the calculations

 - add any other feature you see as useful!

 After you have written the CLI, use chmod to make the python file executable using chmod.

+- run pylint, autopep8 before committing.